Bskasan/Bskasan/README.md

 <h3 align="center"> About Me </h3>

 Hello guys!
-My name is Bekir and living in Finland.
-I am aspiring Game Developer and Front-End Web Developer with 1+ years of experience with Unity Game Engine, C#, HTML/CSS, JavaScript, and Object-Oriented Programming concepts, data structures, Full Software/Game Development Lifecycle, and more.
+My name is Bekir and located in Finland.
+I am an aspiring Game Developer and Front-End Web Developer with 1+ years of experience.
+Currently, I am a Full-Stack Developer Trainee at Clarusway and WordPress Web Developer at Star Dunnage Oy, Finland.
+At the same time, I've been working on my own indie game nowadays.

 <!-- Social badges section -->
 <!-- Badges with custom icons - https://github.com/DenverCoder1/custom-icon-badges -->